-is a serious and often paralyzing fear of seeking dental care.
 Fear is a learned behaviour which, therefore, can be unlearned.
 Patient-centred behaviour modification that treats you as a whole person, not as a set of teeth can help you overcome your fears.
-Our nervous patient programme has been developed to incorporate the following:
+Read on to explore how our nervous patient programme has been developed.

 Explanation and clarification of any and all procedures proposed is your right as a patient.
 If you have a question about a particular procedure, ask it!
 Empower yourself with the knowledge to alleviate fear of the unknown.
 You should have input into treatment decisions and choices.
 You should be honest with your dentist regarding how much treatment you think you can tolerate at first.
 As you build confidence in yourself and trust in the team that is caring for you, the length of your appointment and the amount of work accomplished will increase.